chkal/blog.kaltepoth.de/posts/2016-09-20-responding-to-mvc-comments.md

 different concepts and both have their right to exist.
 Why?
 Remember, there is no silver bullet.
 You should use the framework which best fits your needs.
 The same is true for other technologies.
-If you want to process XML, you can either use low level APIs like DOM/SAX/StAX or you could use a mapper like JAXB.
-Which one to choose depends on your specific needs.
+If you want to process XML, you can either use low level APIs like DOM/SAX/StAX or you could use an object mapper like JAXB.
+Which one to choose depends on your specific situation.

 **Comment: I think it missed the train and now comes too late.**